mickfuzz/phd4/chapters/2022-4-3-Methodology.md

 #### Overall Rational and Approach

-The quantity of data prevented extensive and detailed coding using a grounded thematic analysis.
+The following resources were examined

+- Book Journal pages
+- Digital journal entries directly in response to going
+- Linear support book and print outs to support participants in sessions
+- Additional 3M model resources to help navigation and reflection and gameful approaches

+TO DO - IT MAY BE HELPFUL TO CREATE A TABLE OR DESCRIBE THESE IN MORE DETAIL

-Notes were used in the following ways:
+Journal Notes were used in the following ways: (perhaps code this)

 - as a reflective tool after sessions
 - as a note pad to plan resource creation
 - as a sketch pad to explore the relationship between Concepts being explored and existing game making frameworks
 - as a

-The process of refining this reflection into learning and teaching resources was complex and iterative.
-The following paragraph illustrates the process using a case study?
-[PERHAPS LOOK AT THE ELEMENTs OF A GAME DIVISION? - FINAL DESTINATION - SPACE, MECHANICS, POLISH]
+The quantity of data prevented extensive and detailed coding using a grounded thematic analysis.
 Rather than taking a grounded approach which would take too long given the quantity of data, this data was analysed using 3 planes of sociocultural activity.
 The rationale for this is as follows:

+ - Using an existing relevant framework saves time, especially as a more emergent approach was  (in part ) in coding video data.
  - RQx addresses the formation of a game-making community.
 This process is co-constituted by planners, facilitators, parents and children.
-This dynamism and dialogue can be captured in this framwork.
+This dynamism and dialogue can be captured in this framwork using the concept of guided participation.
- -
+ - The advantages of drawing on funds of knowledge, and the activities that I used to do this, as well as connecting to wider communities are address well with the plane of culture, in the concept of Apprenticeship.
+ - While more complex, the plane of more individual participatory appropriation, allows for alignment and then transfer to more formal learning environments.
+This then makes this research more relevant to class room and guided sessions.
+ - While the three planes provided a higher level framework, the specifics of the data gave greater granularity and formed sub categories of coding - thus avoiding the problem of analytic preconceptions.

+#### Specifics of Coding to a 3 Planes Approach

+ The analysis of these resources using the three planes involved a choice of some of the following

+- scanning written document and converting digital documents for inclusion into nvivo for formal Coding
+- using a spread sheet and putting categories and notes in to columns
+- using trello or other Kanban
+- using a table in word to record notes on data in-situ

+The video data explored in nvivo is very time consuming, and given this and the factor that the transforming reflections into  learning resources, already involves a process of filtering, a much courser level of data analysis.
+However, using a static text only approach such as describing data in prose or using a table in a word document does not allow for filtering based on themes which is potentially useful as an analyitical too.
+Thus using MS Excel as a simple way to collate data without translation seems appropriate.

+#### Note on creation of learning and teaching resources

+The process of refining this reflection into learning and teaching resources was complex and iterative.
+The following paragraph illustrates the process using a case study?
+[PERHAPS LOOK AT THE ELEMENTs OF A GAME DIVISION? - FINAL DESTINATION - SPACE, MECHANICS, POLISH]

 ### Video Coding - Analysis of Data